pchalamet/SpanAlgebra/README.md

 ````

 Several operations are defined:
+* new (`Span.create`) - validate parameters and create a new `Span`.
 * intersection (`Span.intersect`) - a combinator is applied for resulting spans.
 * union (`Span.union`) - a combinator is applied for resulting spans.
 * merge (`Span.merge`)

+Warnings:
-Warning: the list of spans must be ordered with no overlaps before using operations.
+* the list of spans must be ordered with no overlaps before using operations.
 It's better to build a list using `Span.union`.
 If you are not sure, use `Span.validate` to check for correctness.
+* Span can be constructed directly but it's advised to build them using `Span.create`.
+Again you can use `Span.validate` to check for correctness.

 ## Intersection
 Compute the intersection of two lists of spans.